adoostparast/CellR/README.md

 # Installation
 CellR contains some dependencies.
 Please make sure to have the following packages installed on your machine before running CellR: dplyr, Matrix, Seurat, EdgeR, glmnet.

-CellR can be installed from source after downloading the
+CellR can be installed from source after downloading the CellR zip file using: install.packages("")